 See previous note.
 Kraft Music Hall was an NBC radio and TV program that aired in various formats from 1933 to 1971.
 It frequently featured top-billed talent, up-and-comers, and even past greats.
 Liza Minnelli is a singer and actress.
 Daughter of Judy Garland, Minnelli is known for her role in Cabaret and many stints on Broadway.
 Desi Arnaz Jr. is the son of Lucille Ball and Desi Arnaz, regarded as the first television child star because millions of Americans saw him while he was still in the womb and then for his first several years as he played Little Ricky Ricardo on I Love Lucy.
-Red Skelton (1913-1997) was a comedian and variety show host who, in later years on The Red Skelton Show (1951-1971), ended the show by looking into the camera and saying his trademark goodbye, “Good night and may God bless.”
+Both Minnelli and Arnaz appeared on the Kraft Music Hall.
+Red Skelton (1913-1997) was a comedian and variety show host who, in later years on The Red Skelton Show (1951-1971), ended each episode by looking into the camera and saying his trademark goodbye, “Good night and may God bless.”
 Though many trace the use of “Not!” as a negating declarative back to the late ’80s/early ’90s Saturday Night Live sketch “Wayne’s World,” it can be traced farther back to SNL’s first season and a 1976 episode hosted by Madeline Kahn.
 In a slumber party sketch, the female cast members and Kahn played young girls talking about boys.
 Laraine Newman said, “Oh, yeah.
 Now I really wanna get married.
 Not!”
 Its usage dates farther back, of course, but that’s the earliest appearance in popular culture I could find.

 Now where is that tall tower?

 A possible reference to Charles Whitman (1941-1966), known as the Texas Sniper.
 In August 1966, the engineering student and former Marine murdered his wife and mother, climbed the tower of the University of Texas’ main building and opened fire on the people below.
-After killing fourteen people and wounding thirty-two others, Whitman was finally killed by police almost two hours later.
+After killing fourteen people and wounding thirty-two others, Whitman was finally killed by police two hours later.